NACA can help you become a homeowner

 Current mortgage rates

-*APRs apply to Priority Members only.
-APRs for Non-priority Members are as follows: 6.375% for 30-year fixed APR; 6% for 15-year fixed APR.
+* The interest rates are the APRs since there are no closing costs, points or fees.
+The interest rate for Non-priority Members are as follows: 6.375% for 30-year fixed APR; 5.875% for 20-year fixed APR; 5.75% for 15-year fixed APR.
 Learn more about how we determine member priority.

 NACA mortgage benefits

 - No mortgage insurance

 All are welcome to attend the free Homebuyer Workshop as the first step in the NACA Purchase process and to access the NACA mortgage.
 This approximately four-hour workshop provides details on the NACA Purchase Program, NACA’s Best in America Mortgage and the program requirements.
 You will learn how to become mortgage-ready and get NACA Qualified.
 Once complete, you will receive your NACA I.D. and can access your Member Portal to begin your purchase process.
 You control this process, so the more responsive you are, the faster the timeline and effective the results.

 Access your Member Portal to become a NACA Member, sign authorizations, input your information and provide supporting documentation.
 Once you have completed the ten sections, including payment of your Membership fee and your credit report, you will be able to schedule an Intake Appointment with a NACA Counselor.
 If you want an immediate appointment, put your name on the waiting list.
 For assistance in utilizing the Member Portal, attend a Member Portal webinar, call Member Services at 425-602-6222, send an email to Services@naca.com or utilize a kiosk at a local NACA office with staff support.